zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_40_5.png " ")

-5. It gets added to the subnets list.
+5. It gets added to the list of subnets.
 Now click **Next**

     ![](./images/100_40_4.png " ")

-6. Review the resources that will get created withion the VCN and click **Apply Configuration**
+6. Review the resources that will get created within the VCN and click on **Apply Configuration**

     ![](./images/100_40_6.png " ")

     ![](./images/100_40_7.png " ")

-7. You get a confirmation for all the configuration changes that gets applied
+7. You get a confirmation for all the configuration changes that were just applied.

     ![](./images/100_40_8.png " ")